Zac Woodfin: Post career

-In 2006 Woodfin was an intern at UAB.
+In 2006, Woodfin was an intern at UAB.
 He assisted with football, men's and women's basketball as well as track and field programs.
 In 2007, he volunteered for Alabama's football team to help assist with in-season training.

-After he was cut by the Texans, Zac was hired as a performance specialist at Athletes' Performance in Los Angeles.
+After he was cut by the Texans, he was hired as a performance specialist at Athletes' Performance in Los Angeles.
 He worked with many clients who played for various organizations in the NFL, NBA, MLB and even Olympic athletes.
 His main focus was on off-season training for NFL veterans as well as Combine training for recently graduated college players including Sione Fua, Mason Foster and Taiwan Jones.

 On February 22, 2011, Woodfin was hired by the Packers as a strength and conditioning assistant.
 His roles included designing, organizing and implementing strength and conditioning programs as well as speed and agility sessions.
-He replaced former Strength and Conditioning specialist Dave Redding.
+He replaced former strength and conditioning specialist Dave Redding.

-On January 22, 2014, Woodfin was hired by his alma mater UAB as head of the Blazers Strength and Conditioning Program.
+On January 22, 2014, Woodfin was hired by his alma mater UAB as head of the Blazers strength and conditioning program.
 The UAB football program was eliminated in December 2014.
-On December 29, Woodfin was reported to have accepted the Head Strength and Conditioning job at the University of Southern Mississippi.
+On December 29, Woodfin was reported to have accepted the head strength and conditioning job at the University of Southern Mississippi.

-On February 23, 2017, Woodfin was hired as the new Head Strength and Conditioning coach at the University of Kansas.
+On February 23, 2017, Woodfin was hired as the new head strength and conditioning coach at the University of Kansas.

-Woodfin was hired as the Director of Athletic Performance by the University of Missouri on December 26, 2019.
+Woodfin was hired as the director of athletic performance by the University of Missouri on December 26, 2019.

-On March 21, 2024, Woodfin was hired as the Director of Sports Performance for the Tennessee Titans.
+On March 21, 2024, Woodfin was hired as the director of sports performance for the Tennessee Titans.

 Personal life

 Woodfin received a bachelor of science degree in exercise science from UAB.
 He is married to his wife, Fawn.
-They have two children, and currently reside in Nashville, TN.
+They have two children, and currently reside in Nashville, Tennessee.